bitquery/graphql-docs/docs/Schema/celo/addresstats.md

 The `addressstats` field allows us to retrieves statistics related to blockchain addresses.

+Address statistics aggregate a Celo address's lifetime activity: total sent and received amounts, transaction counts, fee expenditure, and active-day counts across CELO and stablecoin transfers.
+This is useful for compliance profiling, remittance-corridor analysis, and building account health dashboards for Celo's mobile-payment ecosystem.

 Here is an example that demonstrates how to retrieve statistics about a smart contract:

 ```